-If you can pick up bouquets yourself, supermarkets and street vendors offer tremendous savings.
-Our undercover shoppers found that prices at supermarkets and warehouse clubs were, on average, 50 percent lower than florists’ prices.
+If you can choose bouquets yourself and aren’t bothered by a limited selection (options like carnations and roses, not exotic blooms), supermarkets and street vendors offer big savings over florists and online outlets.
+Our undercover shoppers found supermarkets and warehouse club prices were, on average, 60 percent lower than those at florists.
 Street vendors’ prices were about 10 percent lower than that.

-If you are buying flowers for a wedding or other major occasion, want them delivered, seeking flowers unavailable at supermarkets, or need a custom arrangement, you’ll probably need to use a retail florist.
-Among florists we found big price differences: For one dozen long-stem red roses, we found prices ranging from $16 to $72, and for stargazer lilies prices ranged from $2.49 per stem to $10 per stem.
+If you are buying flowers for a wedding or other major occasion, want them delivered, or need a custom arrangement, you’ll probably go with a retail florist.
+Among florists we found big price differences: For one dozen long-stem red roses, we found prices ranging from $15 to $90; and for stargazer lilies prices ranged from $2.75 to $10 per stem.

-We also found big differences in the level of service provided by shops.
-For example, for the quality of advice provided some shops were rated “superior” by fewer than 65 percent of their surveyed customers, while others received such favorable scores from 95 percent or more of their surveyed customers.
+We also found big differences in the service shops offer.
+For example, for the quality of advice provided, some shops were rated “superior” by 60 percent or fewer of their surveyed customers, while others received such favorable scores from 90 percent or more.

-Many companies that pose online as local florists are really order-taking services; these businesses often deliver big headaches.
+Many companies that pose online as local florists are really just order-taking services that often deliver big headaches.

 When ordering flowers for delivery, pay by credit card.
 If the florist that screws up is unwilling to make things right, you can contest the charge with your credit card company.